 Mobile workforce management focuses more on customer journeys than physical products.
 Therefore, if a project aims at optimizing human inputs and the dispatching of field service workers, a mobile workforce management solution is the best tool to use.

-Challenges in the Field Service Industry
+Challenges in the field service industry

 Like every other industry in the world, field service management has its own challenges.
 Here are some of them: